PBSF League Guidelines

-- Only two coaches per team are permitted to “freeze” their own children during the draft.
-Siblings are frozen in their appropriate draft round based upon the pre-draft evaluation order If multiple siblings are involved, all coaches need to discuss to ensure team parity.
-Requests for additional coaches per team (and the ensuing need to freeze additional players) require approval of the Commissioner.)
+- Only one coach per team is permitted to “freeze” his/her own children during the draft.
+Siblings are frozen in their appropriate draft round based upon the pre-draft evaluation order.
+If multiple siblings are involved, all coaches need to discuss to ensure team parity.
+Requests for additional coaches per team (and the ensuing need to freeze additional players) are generally discouraged and require approval of the Commissioner.

 - Requests to pair “friends” should be given a very low priority.

 - Any modifications to rosters after the draft require approval from the Commissioner.